Here at Sound Gear Lab we generally offer headphone buying guides but we have an interest in the history of the headphone industry.

-In 2013, Alpine introduced their first line of headphones for use with Apple products.
-They were the iLX-007, the iLX-700, and the iLX-007M .
-These models were designed to work perfectly with Apple devices such as iPads, iPhones, iPods etc. The were briefly sold in Apple Stores until Alpine decided to take them off of the market.
+In 2013, Alpine introduced its first line of headphones for use with Apple products.
+They were the iLX-007, the iLX-700, and the iLX-007M.
+Since iPads don’t come with headphones, these models were designed to work perfectly with Apple iPad as well as iPhones, iPods, etc. They were briefly sold in Apple Stores until Alpine decided to take them off of the market.
 It is unclear as to why this decision was made however, some speculated that it had something to do with Apple phasing out 30-pin connector ports on their new mobile devices and going with a newer lightning port.

 In March of 2014, Alpine introduced their new line of headphones known as the iLX-F309 , this model was created with the intention of being used on all types of mobile devices.
 It is considered to be one of their more popular units, despite its relatively high price point.

 The next notable unit that Alpine introduced was the iLX-700FM in August 2015.
 This model was introduced in response to the growing popularity of Bluetooth technology.
 It was among one of their lower priced units and had a sleek design that would allow for it to blend in with its environment.
 These bluetooth headphones used lithium ion batteries which were rechargeable and allowed for 8 hours of continuous play time.

 If you will have any problems about charging bluetooth headphones, you can read this article to help you how you can fix your charging issues.